 I am writing to express my concern about the possible replacement of our streetlights to the new, blue-rich, white LEDs.
 There are many recent news reports about blue-rich white LEDs being harmful to our eyes, health, road safety, and wildlife, as well as having high levels of light pollution.

 The American Medical Association (AMA) is urging all cities to shield the lights on the top and sides, have the ability to reduce their brightness, and to use the lowest emission of blue light possible.
 While amber LEDs are best, and are now on par with white LEDs as far as cost and efficiency, if our city must switch to white LEDs, 2700K or less is better (the lower the Kelvins, the less blue light).
 Many cities, like New York City, have switched to more yellow LEDs after the bad experience some of them had with bright white LEDs.
 Monterey, CA lost a lawsuit, and thousands of dollars, after being sued for installing white LEDs.
 If white LEDs must be chosen, 3000K (or less) LEDs have now become the new standard and have been adopted by many cities.
-However, I encourage our city to wait, as LEDs, especially amber LEDs, are quickly improving in efficiency, cost and color rendition.
+However, I encourage our city to wait, as LEDs are quickly improving in efficiency, cost and color rendition.